lanl-ansi/MomentOpt.jl/docs/src/started.md

 julia> @variable gmp mu Meas([x, y]) mu
 ```
 This is following the JuMP syntax, i.e., we first specify the model, than a name for our variable, and then specify that the new variable represents a measure acting on the polynomial variables x and y.
 It is mandatory to define on which variables a measure is acting.
-The polynomial variables of a measure variable can be querried via
+The polynomial variables of a measure variable can be queried via
 ```julia
 julia> variables(mu)
 2-element Array{PolyVar{true},1}: